Why might the actual charges differ from estimated charges on order execution?

 If you're trading commodities on FYERS through MCX, it's important to understand the brokerage charges applied to your trades.
 FYERS offers a flat and transparent pricing structure for commodity futures and options, aligned with its equity F&O ...

-• What are the charges for DDPI?
+• What are the IPFT charges on NSE Trades?